leekshaffer/SW-CRT-analysis/README.md

 Figures.R creates the figures in the article Kennedy-Shaffer et al. 2020 based on the results from Simulations.R.

 These programs are a work in progress, as we work to improve usability, error-catching, and speed of analysis.
 If you find errors, please contact Lee Kennedy-Shaffer at lee_kennedyshaffer (at) g (dot) harvard (dot) edu.
+Versions that may be more useful for outbreak settings are available at https://github.com/leekshaffer/SW-CRT-outbreak.

 If you use these programs, please cite Kennedy-Shaffer et al. 2020: http://doi.org/10.1002/sim.8451.

-Last Update: November 25, 2019
+Last Update: May 26, 2020